xrhics/SARL/README.md

 ## Data preprocessing

 * Cities.py: In the source data, each building has a label.
-We divide the urban area into grids and calculate the proportion of each land type in the grid based on the building area.
-We then assign the major land-use types to each grid cell.
+We divide the urban area into grids and calculate the proportion of each land use type in the grid based on the building area.
+We then assign the major land use types to each grid cell.
 * Count_poi.py: The number of POIs for each POI category in each grid area is counted and stored.
 * pre-data.py: The number of POIs contained in each category node in the zone semantic tree is calculated and stored.